ianstormtaylor/slate/docs/api/nodes/editor.md

 Get the matching node in the branch of the document before a location.

-Note: If you are looking for the previous Point, and not the previous Node, you are probably looking for the method `Editor.before`
+Note: To find the previous Point, and not the previous Node, use the `Editor.before` method

 Options: `{at?: Location, match?: NodeMatch, mode?: 'all' | 'highest' | 'lowest', voids?: boolean}`